________________________________________________________________________________

 Today's blog story is the first in a new series named "Love Stories From the Land of Many Lakes."

-It's a collection of love stories written and illustrated by myself and Simone McLeod.
+It's a collection of love stories written and illustrated by me and Simone McLeod.
 The stories are based on aadizookaanan (traditional stories) of our ancestors, the Ojibwe Anishinaabeg from Gaa-zaaga'eganigak, the land of many lakes - the Great Lakes area of North America.

 The stories are of a sacred, healing nature and told within a romantic context, their allegorical themes often provided with a personal touch.

-Today, we tell the zaagi'iwewi-aadizookaan (sacred love story) of Waabizheshi and the Mermaid.*
+Today, we tell the zaagi'iwewi-aadizookaan (sacred love story)

 ________________________________________________________________________________

-aadzooke, “Now, I will tell a traditional story.”
+aadizooke, “Now, I will tell a traditional story.”

 Once upon a time